 Sometimes, the writers will kill off a fairly major character.
-Given that this is a relatively rare event, the network will try to play it up in the advertisements for the show.
-These shows are ratings stunts broadcast during Sweeps week or as the season closer for a show.
+Because this is a relatively rare event, the death will be hyped up beforehand in ads.
+In television, these episodes are ratings stunts, perhaps broadcast as a season finale or (in the U.S.) during Sweeps week.

-This trope differs from Anyone Can Die since in that trope, death is relatively unannounced, to reemphasize the shock, whereas in Tonight Someone Dies, the event is milked for all it is worth long before viewers get to see it firsthand.
+This trope differs from Anyone Can Die, since in that trope, death is relatively unannounced, to reemphasize the shock, whereas in Tonight Someone Dies, the event is milked for all it is worth before it happens.

 Tonight Someone Dies tends to occur in more mass market shows, such as ER.